claudetech/leaves/README.md

-# leaves - Simple tool for creating static websites
+# leaves - Productivity tool for frontend engineers

 [Full documentation](http://claudetech.github.io/leaves)

-There are a lot of tools around to create static websites. leaves is meant to be as simple as possible, and to use *only* NodeJS tools, with no other external dependencies.
+There are a lot of tools around to create static websites and single page applications. leaves is meant to be as simple as possible, and to use *only* NodeJS tools, with no other external dependencies.
 It is built using [yeoman](http://yeoman.io/) and [Grunt](http://gruntjs.com/).